Hope's Door New Beginning Center

 Our Impact on the Community

-Once those individuals were ready to move to their own place, we assisted 274 people through our transitional housing program.
-All clients, adults and children, are eligible for counseling and 9,035 hours of adult trauma support and 858 hours of child trauma support were provided last year.
-Additionally, our legal department provided 1,719 hours of legal services to clients.
+Once those individuals were ready to move to their own place, we assisted 304 people through our supportive housing program.
+All clients, adults and children, are eligible for counseling.
+Last year, we provided 5,921 hours of adult and child trauma support.
+Additionally, our legal department provided 1,936 hours of legal services to clients.

-Our community educators educated 8,425 individuals and 324 clients were served through our Battering Intervention and Prevention Program (BIPP).
+Our community educators educated 7,070,665 individuals through television spots, in-person presentations and small gatherings.
+Over 15,000 hours were logged for volunteers from our community and 357 clients were served through our Battering Intervention and Prevention Program (BIPP).

 Prevention Services